s-elo/AI/README.md

+# README

-# Install the dependencies
+## Install the dependencies

 ```bash
 pip install -r requirements.txt
 ```

-# Run the code
+## Run the code

-*Run the simulation of each section using corresponding command*
+Run the simulation of each section using corresponding command

 ## 1. Beta-binomial Naive Bayes

 ```bash
 python main.py beta_NB
 ```

 It takes about 2s

 ## 2. Gaussian Naive Bayes